1958 - 1964 | 1965 - 1969 | 1970 - 1992

 |Colour?||Black and White|

-As the cast play agency staff hired to do 20 different jobs, the film is essentially a sketch show.
+The cast play agency staff hired to do 20 different jobs, making the film a sketch show.
 Some scenes work better than others, but the one in which Kenneth Williams plays a translator is particularly fine acting.
 Hudis' scripts often had Williams as unsympathetic characters however Williams' performance is at his best when he is given more to do than either appear smugly superior or uncomfortable around women.
-The role of Montgomery Infield-Hopping was originally written for Leslie Phillips, only for him to reject appearing in another Carry On, fearing being typecast.
-The role was drastically reduced and recast with Terence Longdon.
-Similarly Delia King was intended to be played by Hattie Jacques who fell ill shortly before filming began.
-Her character's lines were given to Joan Sims and Liz Frazer.
-Hattie was allowed a small cameo as Sister while Joan Hickson played the Matron, reversing the characters they played in Carry On Nurse.
+Delia King was intended to be played by Hattie Jacques who fell ill shortly before filming began.
+Her character's lines were given to Joan Sims and Liz Frazer while she had a small cameo as Sister while Joan Hickson played the Matron, reversing the characters they played in Carry On Nurse.
 For this, Jacques was paid £100.
 Patrick Cargill, who had written the play that Carry On Nurse was based on, also briefly cameos.

-The chimp's address was the same house in Windsor that would later be used as Terry Scott's character's house in Carry On Up the Jungle while the Helping Hands agency building would be re-used as Dr Nookey's consulting rooms in Carry On Again Doctor.
-Sadly rain delayed the chimps' tea party by a day.
-One of the girls at the Ideal Home Exhibition watching Kenneth Williams' toy demonstrations was Sally Geeson, who would later star opposite Sid James in Bless This House as his daughter and would be in Carry On Abroad and Carry On Girls.
+A chimpanzee appears in the film, living in the house that would later be used as Terry Scott's character's house in Carry On Up the Jungle while the Helping Hands agency building would be re-used as Dr Nookey's consulting rooms in Carry On Again Doctor.
+One of the girls at the Ideal Home Exhibition watching Kenneth Williams' toy demonstrations was Sally Geeson, who would later star opposite Sid James as his daughter in Bless This House and would be in Carry On Abroad and Carry On Girls.

-Rogers assigned Hudis to develop the Ring For Catty script that had inspired Carry On Nurse, and this time base it in a tuberculosis sanatorium.
-Now titled Twice Round the Daffodils, it included Carry On regulars Kenneth Williams and Joan Sims.
-It also starred Juliet Mills and Lance Percival, who would each appear in one of the series.
-Rogers mistakenly believed that tuberculosis had been eliminated, however over 5,000 people had died of the disease in the UK in 1961 and as jokes about it did not go down well the film performed poorly.
+The Ring For Catty script that had inspired Carry On Nurse was developed again by Hudis, this time based in a tuberculosis sanatorium.
+Now titled Twice Round the Daffodils, it included Carry On stars Kenneth Williams, Joan Sims, Juliet Mills and Lance Percival.
+Rogers mistakenly believed that tuberculosis had been eliminated, however over 5,000 people had died of the disease in the UK in 1961.
+As jokes about it did not go down well, the film performed poorly.